cmkobel/CompareM2/README.md

 ### 1. Set up the assemblycomparator2 base directory

-Define the base directory for assemblycomparator2 in $ASSCOM2_BASE.
+Firstly, define the base directory for assemblycomparator2 in $ASSCOM2_BASE.
 If neccessary, you can change it to anything you'd like.

 ```bash
 # Define base path.